 2 lemons, juiced, divided

-Preheat oven to 425 degrees F (220 degrees C).
-Grease a large baking sheet with sides.
+Preheat oven to 425 F. Grease a large baking sheet with sides.

-Place chicken quarters on prepared baking sheet.
-Stir potatoes, olive oil, juice of 1 lemon, basil, oregano, salt, pepper, and lemon herb seasoning together in a large bowl to coat potatoes.
+Place chicken on the baking sheet.
+Combine the potatoes, olive oil, juice of 1 lemon, basil, oregano, salt, pepper, and lemon herb seasoning, toss to coat.
 Arrange potatoes around chicken on baking sheet.
 Pour about 3/4 of oil mixture over chicken, reserving remaining oil; drizzle remaining lemon juice over chicken and potatoes.
+You can also add lemon slices on top.

-Bake in the preheated oven for about 30 minutes; shake baking sheet to loosen potatoes, then continue baking for 15 minutes.
+Bake for about 30 minutes; shake baking sheet to loosen potatoes, bake for 15 more minutes.
 Place green beans in reserved oil mixture; toss to coat.
 Remove chicken mixture from oven; pour green bean mixture over chicken and potatoes.

-Return pan to the oven; bake until green beans are tender with a bite, chicken is no longer pink at the bone and juices run clear, about 15 minutes.
-An instant-read thermometer inserted near the bone should read 165 degrees F (74 degrees C).
+Bake until green beans are tender with a bite, chicken is no longer pink at the bone and juices run clear, about 15 minutes.
+An instant-read thermometer inserted near the bone should read 165 F.

 USE RED NEXT PAGE LINK BELOW